athomasq/athomasq.github.io/threads/aliens.md

 <!--

-Middle-class jobs no longer exist.
-Jobs "below the API" (h/t @vgr) do, but only until they're automated away.
-Jobs "above the API" will eventually follow suit.

-Structural avoidance of accountability (to humans, to governments, to markets) allows

-Automation
-Programmable contract
-Octopus

-get rid of humans
-get rid of govt
-get rid of market
-stop competing

-Corporations have special humans to help them in the meta-game.
-Corporations are quite clever in how they use humans.
+Corporations are adept at co-opting humans to help them in the meta-game.
+CEOs, politicians and lawyers are the most notable examples, and they are richly rewarded for their service.
-Politicians.
-Lawyers

-fanciful

-A lawyer is a corporation's way of creating another corporation.
+Corporation would love to get rid of humans, get rid of the government, and get rid of the market.
+This would enable them to stop competing with each other.
+Structural avoidance of accountability is a major evolutionary goal for corporations.

 -->